 An overhead image of a mini cast iron skillet with pumpkin crisp and a scoop of vanilla ice cream on a dark green table next to two more skillets, a black and white checkered linen, and vintage forks.

 Hey, hi, hello!
 Last time I was here, we were all sweating and desperately in need of some ice cream and now it’s cozy colorful-leaf sweater weather.
 Where has 2021 gone?
 Anyways, I’m pretty stoked about the colder weather, because Reno is at its prettiest and my house officially has farmer’s market pumpkins everywhere.
-We already had our first snow of the year, but I heard it’s going to rain all weekend so I’m going to wear fuzzy socks and make pumpkin crisp!
+We already had our first snow of the year, but I heard it’s going to rain all weekend so I’m going to wear fuzzy socks and make pumpkin treats!
 As should you.

-This crisp also kind of happens to be my perfect dessert because it’s honestly so easy that you can just turn on a true-crime podcast and go through the motions.
-It doesn’t require finicky pie crust and can be made in essentially any vessel.
 It’s great with ice cream or on its own.
 Hot or room temp.
 Make it in advance or bake it up as your guests are arriving for a fall feast.
 If you make a little mistake, it will forgive you.
-Pumpkin crisp is your ride-or-die autumn dessert, and we must protect her at all costs.
+This crisp is your ride-or-die autumn dessert, and we must protect her at all costs.

 An overhead of various white and grey bowls with baking ingredients like flour, oats, pecans, sugar, and butter on a white speckled counter next to a can of pumpkin and dark green linen.